 Requirement Description:

-"The verification of the Client credentials assertion shall be performed by the receiving node, i.e., NRF or NF Service Producer in the following way:
+The verification of the Client credentials assertion is expected to be performed by the receiving node, i.e., NRF or NF Service Producer in the following way:

-- It validates the signature of the JWS as described in RFC 7515 [45].
+- It validates the signature of the JWS as described in RFC 7515 [x].

-- If validates the timestamp (iat) and/or the expiration time (exp) as specified in RFC 7519 [44].
+- If validates the timestamp (iat) and/or the expiration time (exp) as specified in RFC 7519 [y].

 If the receiving node is the NR F, the NRF validates the timestamp (iat) and the expiration time (exp).